Learn Salem’s History

 1757

-Samuel McIntire Born
+Samuel McIntire is Born

 The exterior of the Derby House on a clear blue sky day